Red-bodied swallowtail

 Collectors have found the red-bodied swallowtails difficult to kill.
-Pinching the thorax, a method which kills most butterflies, is withstood and apparently only stuns the butterfly temporarily.
+Pinching the thorax, a method which kills most butterflies, is withstood and only stuns the butterfly temporarily.

 Life history

-The eggs are simple.
 The larvae resemble those of other Troidini.
 Fleshy spine-like tubercles, often with red tips, line the caterpillars' backs, and their bodies are dark red to brown and velvety black or shades of grey with a pattern of black lines.
 They feed on species of Aristolochia and Thottea.
 Chrysalids are camouflaged to look like a dead leaf or twig.
 They are attached by a girdle and an anal pad.
 Adults are nectar feeding.

 Many species of red-bodied swallowtails show aposematism, and serve as models for Batesian mimicry.
 The biology of Pachliopta hector and Pachliopta aristolochiae are well studied.